CreasyM/CreasyM/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on a website
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning to code
-- 👯 I’m looking t ...
+- 👯 I’m looking to finish the sitd ..
 - 🤔
-- 💬 Ask me about the weat
+- 💬 Ask me about the weather
-- 📫 How to reach me
+- 📫 How to reach me email
 - 😄 Pronouns: ...
-- ⚡ Fun fact:
+- ⚡ Fun fact:i don't know what im doing
 -->